-7.1 The Familiarizing students with notions from unstudied fields, knowledge, general understanding, explanation and interpretation of the main provisions contained in objective of normative acts of major importance for any graduate of higher education and the subject especially for those in the field of Engineering Sciences 7.2 Specific objectives The course of international trade law aims to familiarize students with the fundamental notions related to international trade: regulation, participants in international trade relations, international trade arbitration.
+the discipline (resulting from the great of the specific competences acquired) 7.1 The Familiarizing students with notions from unstudied fields, knowledge, general understanding, explanation and interpretation of the main provisions contained in objective of normative acts of major importance for any graduate of higher education and the subject especially for those in the field of Engineering Sciences ŭ especially for those in the field of Engineering Sciences 7.2 Specific The course of international trade law aims to familiarize students with the fundamental objectives notions related to international trade: regulation, participants in international trade relations, international trade arbitration.
 The research of these issues necessarily involves a multidisciplinary approach, international trade law being by its specificity a multidisciplinary matter, a field of connection and interference between institutions and concepts belonging to different segments of private law such as civil law, commercial law, private international law or even civil procedural law.
-The development of the science of international trade law becomes a priority for legal scientific research in Romania, and increasing the share of this subject as a study discipline becomes a priority for higher education.
+The development of the science of international trade law becomes a priority for legal scientific research in 1 2 Romania, and increasing the share of this subject as a study discipline becomes a priority for higher education.